SamSweere/xmm-epicpn-simulator/README.md

 The simulations are tailored to produce training datasets for deep learning algorithms aimed at super-resolution enhancement and noise reduction of XMM-Newton EPIC-pn data.
 For details on the deep learning implementation, refer to the [xmm-superres-denoise](https://github.com/SamSweere/xmm-superres-denoise) repository.
 The findings from this research are documented in the paper _Deep Learning-Based Super-Resolution and De-Noising for XMM-Newton Images_, published in [MNRAS, 517, 4054 (2022)](https://doi.org/10.1093/mnras/stac2437).
 Please cite this publication when using the simulation code for your research.

 ## Installation
 Given the complex dependencies and the need for external software, the code is best run in a Docker container.
-See the [docs/installation.md](docs/installation.md) for detailed instructions on installing the necessary software, optionally using Docker.
+See the [**Installation Guide**](docs/installation_guide.md) for detailed instructions on installing the necessary software, optionally using Docker.

 ## Configuring the code
 The good thing: You'll need to fill out `config.toml` only once!
 Every step relies on this configuration file and everything will be done accordingly.
 This file is divided into `environment`, `energy`, `download`, `simput` and `simulation`: